 - The document includes a

 Refer to Google Search Console for an overview of your site's indexing status.

 A page is determined to be sufficiently popular if it has a minimum number of visitors.
 An origin is determined to be sufficiently popular if it has a minimum number of visitors across all of its pages.
 An exact number is not disclosed, but it has been chosen to ensure that we have enough samples to be confident in the statistical distributions for included pages.
 The minimum number is the same for pages and origins.

 Pages and origins that do not meet the popularity threshold are not included in the CrUX dataset.

 an entire website, addressable by a URL like

 origin to be included in the CrUX dataset it must meet two requirements:

-You can verify that your origin is discoverable by running a Lighthouse audit with the SEO category enabled.
+You can verify that your origin is discoverable by running a Lighthouse audit and looking at the SEO category results.
 Your site is not discoverable if your root page fails the Page is blocked from indexing or Page has unsuccessful HTTP status code audits.

 If an origin is determined to be publicly discoverable, eligible user experiences on all of that origin's pages are aggregated at the origin-level, regardless of individual page discoverability.
 All of these experiences count towards the origin's popularity requirement.

 For querying purposes, note that all origins in the CrUX dataset are lowercase.